Understand the basic rules for trustees, settlors and beneficiaries of non-resident trusts.

 If you’re a non-resident beneficiary of a non-resident income in possession trust, you only need include income from a UK source on your tax return.

-Trusts, including non-resident trusts may have to pay Inheritance Tax on assets in the trust.
-Non-resident trusts will only have to pay it on assets situated outside the UK if the settlor was domiciled (or deemed domiciled) in the UK when the assets were put into the trust.
+Trustees of trusts, including of non-resident trusts, may have to pay Inheritance Tax on assets in the trust.
+Trustees of non-resident trusts will only have to pay it on assets situated outside the UK, if the settlor was domiciled (or deemed domiciled) in the UK when the assets were put into the trust.